 Grades.
-Your course grade is based on a combination of regular in-class participation, and submission of a set of responses that clearly demonstrates deep engagement with course materials, lectures, and discussion of materials in class.
+Your course grade is based on a combination of regular in-class participation, and submission of a set of responses that clearly demonstrates deep engagement with course materials, lectures, and group discussion of materials.
 Response that meet the expectation of deep engagement will be counted toward you grade.
-Responses that fail to meet this expectation will receive partial or no credit.
-For instance, responses that are too short, underdeveloped, or carelessly written or edited will only receive half credit (2 points).
-If you wish to know how your responses are being assessed, you need to email me to set up a meeting during office hours.
+Responses that fail to meet this expectation will be marked down accordingly.

 Deep engagement is demonstrated by

-1) offering THOUGHTFUL ideas and asking RELEVANT questions about the assigned materials that clearly demonstrate that you have spent considerable time reading/viewing them in their entirety, reviewing them prior to class, and engaging with the ideas that have been presented in lectures and discussion about materials.
+1) offering THOUGHTFUL ideas and asking RELEVANT questions about the assigned materials that clearly demonstrate that you have spent considerable time reading/viewing them in their entirety, taking reviewing them, and engaging with the ideas that have been presented in lectures and discussion about materials.
 As the course proceeds, you responses will increasingly make connections across readings.

 2) writing about the course materials in a DETAILED manner that ALWAYS makes reference to specific passages, scenes, etc… and thus demonstrates your deep engagement with the materials.
 In other words, the more close reading you do the better!
-Please see “Prof. Weinbaum's Guidelines to Responses” for more information about how to approach responses.
+Please see “Prof. Weinbaums’ guide to writing responses” for more information about how to approach responses.

 3) submitting written work that is carefully prepared.
 In other words, all response should be organized, edited, and proof read to the best of your ability.
 Sloppy work will result in partial credit for the response in question.

 Your starting grade in this course is 3.4 or B+.
-This grade will be given to all students who regularly participate in class and who complete 5 of 7 response assignments that demonstrate deep engagement (see above).
+This grade will be given to all students who regularly participate in class and who complete 5 of 7 response assignments.

 Each missing response below 5 will result in four numeral points (.4) off of your final grade.
 For instance, the first missing response will drop your course grade to 3.0, the second to 2.6, the third to 2.2, the fourth to 1.8 etc… Note: the minimal grade required for this course to count toward the major is 2.0.